 - Repeat as many times as required.

-Inverted rows muscles worked:
+Inverted rows muscle groups worked:

 - Hip flexors

 This is an exercise that won’t build huge muscle or strength, but it’s an effective high-rep exercise using a limited kit.

 It also helps to isolate the quads fairly effectively, with an added shoulder and core stability element thrown in too.

 The plank leg extension isn’t a well-known exercise but it certainly is an effective one.

 It doesn’t require much in the way of technique, but it certainly helps if you have a base level of strength – you’ve got to support your body weight throughout the exercise.

 Equipment needed for plank leg extensions: